alfaro96/scikit-lr/docker/README.md

 ## Run

-To run the image with the default command (mounting the current directory as workspace):
+To run the docker image in a container, mounting the current directory as workspace:

 ```
 make run